Varicose Veins Symptoms, Causes, and Treatment

 - Standing or Sitting for long periods - Blood does not flow well without body activity.

-The methods we employ for treatment of varicose veins:
+The methods we employ for varicose vein pain treatment:

-- Medical Adhesive (Veneseal Closure System) - This is “State of the Art” technology and causes very little pain (if any) and resumption of all activity the same day as treatment.
-This FDA approved procedure is currently not covered under insurance but many patients prefer the benefits this treatment provides.
+- Medical Adhesive (VenaSeal Closure System) - This is “State of the Art” technology and causes very little pain (if any) and resumption of all activity the same day as treatment.
+This FDA approved procedure became a covered service by Medicare in January, 2018 and hopefully other insurances will follow.

 - Laser Treatment (Endovenous Laser Treatment (EVLT) - This treatment uses laser energy to ablate (destroy) the vein.
 This is a minimally invasive procedure and is covered by most insurances.